BiAPoL/blog/robert_haase/stardist_gpu/readme.md

 The [StarDist](https://github.com/stardist/stardist/) developers Uwe Schmidt and Martin Weigert recently released a [napari plugin](https://github.com/napari/napari) named [stardist-napari](https://github.com/stardist/stardist-napari).
-This eventually gives 3D nuclei segmentation using StarDist into the hands of end-users.
+This finally puts 3D nuclei segmentation using StarDist into the hands of end-users.
 You can see it in action in this [Youtube video](https://www.youtube.com/watch?v=Km1_TnUQ4FM&list=PLilvrWT8aLuZCaOkjucLjvDu2YRtCS-JT&index=5).

 Under the hood StarDist uses